 The family bathroom on the first floor has a double shower; plenty of space for sandy children.

 Breathe in really fresh sea air and enjoy being on holiday.
 The view from Bedroom 4.

 The sitting-room has both modern comfy chairs and those from its original working days.

-This beautiful row of Grade II listed cottages are south facing so enjoy the sun and sea views.
+These beautiful Grade II listed cottages are south-facing so enjoy the sun and sea views.